simonambridge/Oracle_to_Cassandra/README.md

 <h3>Create Employees Table</h3>

-We will denormalise and move the department data to a separate table.
-Data duplication in Cassandra is not a bad thing.
-It's quicker than updating indexes and disk is cheap, and Cassandra writes are fast!
+De-normalising and potentially duplicating data in Cassandra is not a bad thing.
+It's quicker than updating indexes, and disk is cheap, and Cassandra writes are fast!

-So we'll move the manager data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data - and put the department manager details in another table altogether.
+So for Query 1 we'll also move the Department, Manager and Job data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data.
+For Query 2 we'll use EMPLOYEES_BY_DEPARTMENT to query Departments and Employees by Department.

 <h3>Query 1: Query All Employees on EMPLOYEE_ID</h3>
 This table satisfies query 1: